obinesto/Quiz-Game/README.md

 # Front-End-Development
-A compilation of my works focused on front-end development and engineering
+A compilation of my works focused on front-end development as an entry-level/junior developer